 Bogota is the big and bustling capital city of Colombia, a place filled with some of Colombia’s richest cultural attractions and activities.
 I found Bogota to be an incredibly vibrant place, particularly after traveling through the “hinterlands” (joking!) of Colombia for about two months straight.
-There are an almost endless amount of things to do in Bogota, but one of the best ways to start your trip here is by joining one of these Bogota tours.
+There is an almost endless amount of things to do in Bogota, but one of the best ways to maximize your time here is by joining one of these Bogota tours.

-By doing so, you can join a local and get a great overview of the city, the history, the culture, and in some case maybe make some friends or connections with fellow travelers.
+By doing so, you can join a local and get a great overview of the city, the history, the culture, and in some cases maybe make some friends or connections with fellow travelers.